-With so many LMS options available to businesses today, it can be very handy to know a few things about making a learning management system comparison.
-It’s not hard to come with a relatively short list of contenders, but what should you really be looking at when comparing different options against each other?
-Here are some primary elements to consider:
+With so many LMS options available to businesses today, you need to know a few things about making a learning management system comparison.
+It’s not hard to come with a relatively short list of contenders, but what should you be looking at when comparing different options against each other?
+Making an informed decision here is critical.

 Not sure how to compare learning management systems?
 On the fence about what makes one LMS stand out from the pack?
 Here are some primary elements to consider: